 The design makes it more appealing than any other Diesel Watch for both exercisers and those with small wrists, though the Wear OS experience is identical to what we've seen before; Google Pay, Google Assistant, heart rate tracking, customizable watch faces, music control and smartphone notifications are all here.

-The smartwatch will release in March for $275 - read our Diesel Fadelite piece for all the details.
+The smartwatch is currently available in the US priced at $275 and will cost ¬£249 when it launches in the UK - read our Diesel Fadelite piece for all the details.